 Serve the chutney in your cheese boards accompanied by almond crackers, success is assured.

-I have prepared this pumpkin chutney without sugar, as I said before, I think it unnecessary to add sugar to this preparation because the main ingredient, the pumpkin, is already very sweet in itself, so I really do not need it.
-The pumpkin chutney without sugar, also takes onion, pepper, apple cider vinegar, chili pepper and several spices, cinnamon, ginger, nutmeg.
+I have prepared this sugar free pumpkin chutney, as I said before, I think it is unnecessary to add sugar to this preparation because the main ingredient, the pumpkin, is already very sweet in itself, so you don't really need it.
+The sugar-free pumpkin chutney also has onion, pepper, apple cider vinegar, chilli and various spices, cinnamon, ginger, and nutmeg.
 You can add cloves or substitute the spices that I have named for a curry mixture, you can try different options depending on your tastes.